a-m-dev/finetuned-llama-on-medQA/README.md

 https://huggingface.co/datasets/GBaker/MedQA-USMLE-4-options

-# Available to run locally with Apple Silicon
+# Cab be run locally with Apple Silicon
 You can run this locally with apple m chips.
 But make sure that have a proper one, like M<WHATEVER_SERIES> MAX or Ultra